ButlerLogic/action-autotag/README.md

 ---

+## Credits

 This action was written and is primarily maintained by [Corey Butler](https://github.com/coreybutler).

+## Our Ask...

-If you use this or find value, please consider contributing in one or more of the following ways:
+If you use this or find value in it, please consider contributing in one or more of the following ways:

 1. Click the "Sponsor" button at the top of the page.
 1. Star it!